aws-samples/aws-parallelcluster-hpc-quickstart/apps/gromacs/docs/packer_ami_variables.md

 # Packer AMIs Variables

-The amis folder contains the packer scripts to a AWS Machine Image (AMI) of LAMMPS.
+The amis folder contains the packer scripts to a AWS Machine Image (AMI) of Gromacs.
-It is organized by Operating System (OS) with folder name convention such as `OS-pc-lammps`
+It is organized by Operating System (OS) with folder name convention such as `OS-pc-gromacs`

 Each OS folder has in their respective `variables.json` file that holds the same variables.